Skip to main content

 Biography

-Ingeborg works at Keep Norway Clean, a non-profit organization dedicated to preventing littering, with a special focus on marine pollution.
+Ingeborg works at Hold Norge Rent (Keep Norway Clean), a non-profit organization dedicated to preventing littering, with a special focus on marine pollution.
 She has a master's degree in marine sustainability, where she wrote her thesis on deep-sea mining in Norway, and has experience with research dissemination within sustainability and the ocean.
 For Ingeborg, the ocean has always been a lifelong companion, connecting her to the world and the incredible marine life.
 She sees the One Ocean Youth Panel as an arena for global collaboration and knowledge sharing on ocean challenges.
 Her hope is for a healthy, thriving ocean with a fair distribution of resources.

 Biography